DorkOrc/DorkLib/README.md

   > `(function: str, require_hit: bool = False, max_distance: num = 64) -> None`
   - `storage do:io args.function` is a string containing a function ID.
   - `storage do:io args.require_hit` (*Optional*) is a boolean.
 If true, the function will only run if the ray hits a block.
 Defaults to *false*.
   - `storage do:io args.max_distance` (*Optional*) is a positive number.
 Specifies the maximum distance that the ray can travel before stopping.
-Defaults to *64*.
+Defaults to *64* blocks.
   - `storage do:io args.location_condition` (*Optional*) is a predicate ID or inlined predicate.
-The condition for what blocks/fluids cam be hit.
+The condition for what blocks/fluids can be hit.
 The predicate is ran at the centre of each block that the ray intersects with.
 Defaults to *any block that is not air, cave_air, or void_air*.
   </details>

   <details>